nandini-gangrade/Courier_Management_System/Coding.md

-### Task 1: Control Flow Statements
+# Task 1: Control Flow Statements
-1. **Check Delivery Status:**
+## 1. Check Delivery Status:
-    - Write a Python function to check whether a given order is delivered or not based on its status.
+**- Write a Python function to check whether a given order is delivered or not based on its status.**

 ```python
 def check_delivery_status(status):
     if status.lower() == "delivered":